worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 [^1]: A nation-state is defined as an entity in which a majority of citizens identify with each other culturally.
 It retains autonomy over the corresponding land inhabited by those who identify as its citizens.

-[^2]: A political strategy to co-opt Indigenous culture int nation-states while excluding Indigenous people.
+[^2]: A political strategy to co-opt Indigenous culture into nation-states while excluding Indigenous people.

 ## Additional Materials